colinmarc/magic-mirror/README.md

 The following is required to run the server:

  - Linux 6.x (for Ubuntu, this means Mantic or Noble)
- - (For AMD/Intel cards) Mesa 24.x or later
+ - (For AMD/Intel cards) Mesa 24.1.x or later (not yet released, so use `mesa-git` on arch or build from source)
  - (For NVIDIA cards) [Vulkan drivers](https://developer.nvidia.com/vulkan-driver) version 550 or later
  - XWayland (for X11 apps)